Cyrodwd/ElsTheDog-WaterBooster/README.md

 ```

 > You can use the `install.sh` script, but inside the `include` directory.
+> You can also clone the repository with `--recursive`.

 Run this command in your terminal/cmd (Parin installed via dub).
 ```sh